-Monday 11th to Friday 15th December 2017 at Edinburgh Genomics in Edinburgh, Scotland.
-Click here for details and to register.
+Monday 4th to Friday 8th November 2019 with Edinburgh Genomics in Edinburgh, Scotland.
+Click here for details and to register

 Most high-throughput bioinformatics work these days takes place on the Linux command line.
 The programs which do the majority of the computational heavy lifting — genome assemblers, read mappers, and annotation tools — are designed to work best when used with a command-line interface.
 Because the command line can be an intimidating environment, many biologists learn the bare minimum needed to get their analysis tools working.
 This means that they miss out on the power of Linux to customise their environment and automate many parts of the bioinformatics workflow.
 This course will introduce the Linux command line environment from scratch and teach students how to make the most of its tools to achieve a high level of productivity when working with biological data.

 1. The design of Linux

 In the first session we briefly cover the design of Linux: how is it different from Windows/OSX and how is it best used?
 We'll then jump straight onto the command line and learn about the layout of the Linux filesystem and how to navigate it.
 We'll describe Linux's file permission system (which often trips up beginners), how paths work, and how we actually run programs on the command line.
 We'll learn a few tricks for using the command line more efficiently, and how to deal with programs that are misbehaving.
 We'll finish this session by looking at the built in help system and how to read and interpret manual pages.